blockchain-certificates/cert-issuer/docs/docker.md

     ```

     b.
 Send the money to your issuing address -- note bitcoin-cli's standard denomination is bitcoins not satoshis!
 In our
     app, the standard unit is satoshis.
+This sends 5 bitcoins to the address

     ```
-    # note: bitcoins not satoshi!!!!
     bitcoin-cli sendtoaddress $issuer 5
     ```

 3. Run
-TODO: there is an issue in the Dockerfile and/or setup.py.
+TODO: There is an cert-issuer the Dockerfile and/or setup.py.
 The pip install here shouldn't be required.
 For now, these get it running:

     ```